pluto/circom-correctly-constrained/README.md

 TLDR: use `circom --inspect $circuit_path` and `circomspect $circuit_path` for automated circuit underconstraint static analysis, and `circomkit` for testing.

+Skim down to "Everything you should know..." for a primer for circom authors on constraining and optimizing circuits.

 ## Recommended Tools

 ###  [circom docs: --inspect option](https://docs.circom.io/circom-language/code-quality/inspect/)